These are the most popular Indian recipes on this site, ranked by the number of views each recipe has had.

 Pink gin is sharp and heavy, with its alluring colour hinting at its rich, dry taste.
 The traditional pre-dinner drink for the Raj.

 prawns in tomato and tamarind

-A good prawn curry is hard to resist and this is a good prawn curry.
-Hot and tangy, malabari jinghri masala is from the Malabar coast and highlights the flavour of the prawns.
+A good prawn curry is hard to resist and this Malabar prawn curry is a good one.
+Hot and tangy, malabari jinghri masala highlights the flavour of the prawns.